ironhack-labs/lab-financial-data-graphing/readme.md

 As you can see in the image above, the Y-axis will represent the bitcoin value, while the X-axis will represent the date of each value.

-We are going to use jQuery to do the AJAX Request, so we have to install jQuery through Bower before.
+We are going to use Axios to do the AJAX Request, so we have to import Axios through it's CDN.

 **Tasks**

-- Install jQuery with Bower, and add the reference in the HTML to be able to use it.
+- Add the Axios reference in the HTML through CDN to be able to use it.
-- You have to create an AJAX Request to this URL and get the date.
+- You have to create an Axios Request to this URL and get the date.
 Use a `console.log()` to be sure that we are getting the correct data.

 ## Iteration #2: Create chart

 Once we have the desired data, we have to show it as a chart.
 We are going to use [Chart.js](http://www.chartjs.org/) to do that.
-So we have to add the library through bower.
+So we have to add the library through CDN.

-Once we have installed the library through Bower and add the reference in the HTML file, we have to represent the values we got in the Iteration 1 in a [Line Chart](http://www.chartjs.org/docs/#line-chart-introduction).
+Once we have add the CDN reference in the HTML file, we have to represent the values we got in the Iteration 1 in a [Line Chart](http://www.chartjs.org/docs/#line-chart-introduction).

 **Note**: Before you ask for help in the chart representation, try to read the documentation and figure out how it works. :)

 **Tasks**

-- Install Chart.js through Bower.
+- Add Chart.js reference through CDN.
-- Reference the library in the HTML file.
 - Give the correct format to the data we get in the Iteration 1 to show it in a line chart.
 - Practice reading documentation with the [Chart line documentation](http://www.chartjs.org/docs/#line-chart-introduction).
 - Create a line chart and show the data.